smerth/gulp-4-site-builder-jade-coffeescript-bootstrap/README.md

-# Use Gulp to build a Bootstrap 4 Site
+# Static Site Generator Built with Gulp and using Jade, Coffeescript and Bootstrap

+This project is a static site generator.
+It uses Gulp to manage a workflow that does the following:
+- compiles coffeescript to javascript
+- concatenates your javascript and any libraries you add into a single `main.js` file.
+- compiles SCSS to CSS (Bootstrap!)
+- compiles Jade to HTML
+- generates, and serves a development version of the site on localhost
+- compresses HTML, Javascript, CSS and Images into a staging folder and serves that locally to be able to check the build
+- adds a base url to the staging build a deploys the site to gh-pages

 ![App Screenshot](https://raw.githubusercontent.com/smerth/bootstrap-jade-and-coffeescript-with-gulp-and-bower/master/screenshot.png)

-> #### This site repo uses Gulp to generate a development build and a staging build of a Bootstrap4 site with the following features.
->
-> - HTML is written using Jade syntax.
-> - Write vanilla Javascript or Coffeescript.
-> - A Jade swaps a template with a base url so the navigation links work for the development (localhost) build and staging (github pages) build.
->
-> Bootstrap 4 starter template:
->
-> 1. Collapsing sidebar navigation for mobile
-> 2. Flexbox enabled
-> 3. Sass
-> 4. Example page of equal height cards

 ## Requirements